 Over the past 12 months, the following significant reforms have been made to Spanish law on direct taxation of individuals:

-- Wealth tax is maintained in 2019, extending the temporary scope of application of what was intended to be an exceptional measure for another year.
-This is so in spite of the powers that autonomous communities have regarding this tax.
+- On 28 December 2019, RDL 18/2019, of 27 December 2019, which passed certain tax, rateable value, and social security measures, was published in the Official State Gazette.
+The main measure contained in this regulation that affects individual taxes is the maintenance of wealth tax in 2020, extending the temporary scope of application of what was intended to be an exceptional measure for another year.
+This is the case in spite of the powers that autonomous communities have regarding this tax.

 - On 21 September 2019, RDL 11/2019, of 20 September 2019, was published in the Official State Gazette.
 Under this RDL, exceptional aid received for personal and material injury caused by storms, fires, and other natural disasters in certain areas of the Spanish territory is exempt from PIT.